gautambhetanabhotla/slideshow-maker/README.md

 - User, image and audio data is now stored on an online PostgreSQL database.
 - The web app is now hosted on Render.
 - On selecting images, you will be redirected to a page where you can add audio to the video, set individual durations of each of the images, and choose a transition effect between the images.
+- On clicking the "Upload" button on the home page, you will have to manually reload the page for the results to show.
+Clicking the button multiple times before refreshing will upload the same set of images multiple times.